 Credit for Prior Learning provides Bryan College with a means of assessing learning associated with previous life-learning situations.
 Up to 24 of 31 hours may be earned through the credit for prior learning portfolio.
-There is a Credit for Prior Learning fee of $105 per credit for all credit presented for assessment through this process.
+Please see the financial aid information for online students for the current fees for Credit for Prior Learning Assessment.

 The PDF below is intended for immediate reference only.
 Please contact Mandi Sullivan, Director of Prior Learning, for more information and to ensure you have the most up-to-date handbook.